When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 • New shower head

-• Protect: Wrap a cloth around the shower arm to protect its finish.
+• Protect the arm: Wrap a soft cloth around the shower arm (the pipe coming out of the wall) to prevent the wrench from scratching the finish.

 Pro Tips